arturoaviles/plexdocker/README.md

 ## Credits:

-From the repository of Pablo Fredriskon (pablokbs/plex-rpi).
-I changed the architecture for AMD64 and i added Subliminal for subtitles.
+From the repository of Pablo Fredrikson (pablokbs/plex-rpi).
+I changed the architecture to AMD64 and i added Subliminal for subtitles.